 You feel full when your body has had enough.

-When hormonal fluctuations happen due to extreme weight gain or an underlying condition, these signals can become mismatched.
+These signals can become mismatched when hormonal fluctuations happen due to extreme weight gain or an underlying condition.

 Your body may not react properly anymore, and extreme hunger is only one side effect that can result.